konnektr-io/external-dns-porkbun-webhook/README.md

-# external-dns-netcup-webhook
+# external-dns-porkbun-webhook

-External-DNS Webhook Provider to manage Netcup DNS Records
+External-DNS Webhook Provider to manage Porkbun DNS Records

 > [!NOTE]
-> This repository is not affiliated with Netcup.
+> This repository is not affiliated with Porkbun.

 > [!WARNING]
 > Completely untested code.
 Might eat your DNS records.
 You have been warned.

-## Setting up external-dns for Netcup
+## Setting up external-dns for Porkbun

-This tutorial describes how to setup external-dns for usage within a Kubernetes cluster using Netcup as the domain provider.
+This tutorial describes how to setup external-dns for usage within a Kubernetes cluster using Porkbun as the domain provider.

 Make sure to use external-dns version 0.14.0 or later for this tutorial.

-### Creating Netcup Credentials
+### Creating Porkbun Credentials

-A secret containing the a Netcup API token and an API Password is needed for this provider.
-You can get a token for your user [here](https://www.customercontrolpanel.de/daten_aendern.php?sprung=api).
+A secret containing the a Porkbun API token and an API Password is needed for this provider.
+You can get a token for your user [here](https://porkbun.com/account/api).

-To create the API token secret you can run `kubectl create secret generic netcup-api-key --from-literal=NETCUP_API_KEY=<replace-with-your-access-token>`.
+To create the API token secret you can run `kubectl create secret generic porkbun-api-key --from-literal=PORKBUN_API_KEY=<replace-with-your-access-token>`.

-To create the API password secret you can run `kubectl create secret generic netcup-api-password --from-literal=NETCUP_API_PASSWORD=<replace-with-your-access-token>`.
+To create the API password secret you can run `kubectl create secret generic portkbun-api-secret --from-literal=PORKBUN_API_SECRET=<replace-with-your-access-token>`.

 ### Deploy external-dns